Modern History

 Graduation requirement:

-United States history is best studied in the context of the greater World in which it resides.
-While History doesn't repeat itself, it does rhyme and we can learn to see themes that cross across centuries and millennia and apply those to current World situations.
+United States history is best studied in the context of the greater world in which it resides.
+While history doesn't repeat itself, it does rhyme.
+We can learn to see themes that cross across centuries and millennia and apply those to current world situations.

-Some of the events covered include the Victorian Era; North versus South; Before the Great War; World War 1; Between the Wars; World War II; The Cold War; and Wars in the Middle East.
-While studying these topics we will use original sources, maps, and literature.
+Some of the events covered include the Victorian Era, North versus South, before the Great War, World War 1, World War II, The Cold War, and wars in the Middle East.

-Students will engage in presentations/lectures, learn note taking, class discussion, independent study, classical literature, memorization, original documents activities, and even food, to use the past as a lens to understand our current world.
-Students will print homework assignments from our Google classroom to complete weekly assignments.
-Each student will also keep a binder of all notes, maps, homework, timeline, handouts, for a final grade.
+Students will engage in presentations/lectures, learn note taking, class discussion, independent study, classical literature, original texts, memorization, and even food, to use the past as a lens to understand our current world.
+Students will print homework assignments from Google Classroom to complete weekly assignments.
+Each student will also keep a binder of all notes, maps, homework, timeline, and handouts, for a final grade.

 Contact the instructor if you have additional questions.